000vince000/checklist/README.md

 - "I'm Feeling Lucky" button for mood-based task suggestions
 - Top words analysis for quick insights into frequently used terms in tasks
 - Expandable sections for viewing completed tasks and action history
+- Custom type management modal for creating and organizing task types

 ## Data Synchronization